jefffhaynes/BinarySerializer/README.md

 ## Exceptions ##

 If an exception does occur either during the initial reflection phase or subsequent serialization, every layer of the object graph with throw its own exception, keeping the prior exception as the inner exception.
 Always check the inner exception for more details.

+## Thread Safety ##

+An unfortunate side-effect of the caching behavior is that every serialization and deserialization operation is exclusively locked.
+Maybe some day I'll try to emit implementations but that sounds like a lot of work and it wouldn't be as portable.
+There may be a better design to alleviate locking but I haven't come up with it yet.